satty-dev/my-alert-chrome-extension/README.md

 - `chrome://extensions/`
 - `chrome://settings/`

-These pages are restricted by Chrome's security policies.
+Chrome's security policies restrict these pages.

 ## Release Notes

-## v2.0
+### v2.0
-- Feature update: Weather in Tokyo is shown via alert using OpenWeatherMap API.
+- Feature update: Weather in Tokyo is shown via alert using the OpenWeatherMap API.

-## v1.0
+### v1.0
-- Initial release: Simple alert message shown when the icon is clicked.
+- Initial release: A Simple alert message is shown when the icon is clicked.